Beyond LLMs, Sparse Distributed Memory, and Neuromorphics <A Hyper-Dimensional SRAM-CAM "VaCoAl" for Ultra-High Speed, Ultra-Low Power, and Low Cost>: Abstract

 Consequently, the massive computational overhead inherent in conventional Hyperdimensional Computing (HDC) is eliminated, successfully realising practical HDC at extremely low load.
 This provides a crucial engineering foundation for next-generation neuro-symbolic AI that integrates logical symbolic reasoning with statistical learning.
 Moreover, the system operates as a ``memory-based architecture'' that prioritises retrieval and association over computation, and its block-division-and-majority-voting structure bears a structural analogy to Dendritic Computation in biological pyramidal neurons.

 Through this algebraic structure, VaCoAl/PyVaCoAl addresses the Binding Problem in a fundamentally different way from the statistical embeddings of LLMs.
-It must be emphasised that VaCoAl's use of Galois-field operations is diametrically opposite to their conventional role in coding theory---namely, error correction that removes noise and forces convergence to a unique correct codeword.
-VaCoAl employs the algebraic structure of Galois fields not as a ``convergence tool toward an absolute solution'' but as a ``scoreboard for relative similarity and path quality.''
-Recognising that an absolute exact match cannot, in principle, exist on massive DAGs subject to combinatorial explosion, the architecture explicitly embeds a cognitive bound---the Frontier Size (FS)---and realises STDP-like selection by ranking candidates within the FS according to the magnitude of CR2 (a path-integral value).
-This design philosophy constitutes a direct hardware-level encoding of Herbert Simon's Bounded Rationality as an algebraic and architectural constraint: by relinquishing the assumption of a unique correct answer that error correction presupposes, VaCoAl acquires an emergent capability---path-dependent semantic selection---that is provably unattainable under the BCH-type paradigm.
 HDC-type algebraic operations enable the reversible integration and decomposition of concepts at extremely low computational cost while preserving element independence, thereby achieving compositional generalisation.
 Simultaneously, it realises Explainable AI (XAI) equipped with ``mathematical auditability''---allowing post-verification of the computational process without information degradation---and presents a highly transparent reliability metric, the ``Confidence Ratio (CR) score,'' based on algebraic majority voting.

 To verify VaCoAl's search performance and multi-step semantic reasoning capabilities at a practical scale, we conducted empirical HDC experiments using PyVaCoAl.
 The true value of this architecture is demonstrated not in simple similarity searches but in multi-hop associative reasoning over massive directed acyclic graphs (DAGs).
 As a benchmark designed to push this property to its limits, we utilised an ontology database of approximately 470,000 scholar mentor-student relationships over a millennium constructed from WIKIDATA, and executed a large-scale Computational Prosopography: starting from all 64~historical Fields Medalists, we traced the genealogies of mentors back up to 57~generations, equivalent to over 25.5~million total genealogical paths.